 I don’t want my personal knowledge management system simply to become a repository of information that I pretend I know.
 I want to actually know it, to change because of it and to demonstrate this knowledge in my very behaviours – so I must put the information into action.
 This is also what crunching is.

-Learning is about putting what I am capturing, and studying, into action.
-Otherwise I run the risk of merely becoming a walking talking font of knowledge, who sounds more knowledgable than others but is unable to actually do the things I talk about.
-Cultivated Management is not about that – I only share what I know and can do.
+Otherwise I run the risk of merely becoming a walking talking font of knowledge, who sounds more knowledgable than others, but is unable to actually do the things I talk about.

-Yet, i see people everyday who have read a book or guide and they spout it as fact, not realising that it likely won’t work like for like.
-You need to try what you’re reading and learn yourself – this is crunching.
+Yet, i see people everyday who have read a book or guide and they spout it as fact, not realising it may not work.
+Or you're working with someone who is merely quoting other people's work.

-I hope this all makes sense, because once you’ve turned information into action, it’s always worthwhile sharing it with other who you may be able to help.
+Once I’ve turned information into action, it’s always worthwhile sharing it with other who may be interested.

 With enough experiments under my belt about something new, and having taken what is good from the source, and made it part of the very fabric of me (in other words I have turned information into knowledge), I finally feel comfortable explaining the idea to others.